 Economics, Financial Markets and Politicians

-Simply put, what if your math is wrong with the withdrawal strategy due to factors way beyond your control?
-The downside is huge!
-No one wants to run out of money.
+What if your estimate is wrong for the withdrawal strategy due to factors way beyond your control?
+The downside is huge since it can lead to running out of money.

-What if there is another 57% drop in the S&P 500 index stocks shortly before or after you retire which completely derails your retirement plans?
+Plus, the economy affects stock prices.
+What if there is another 57% drop in the S&P 500 stock index in the years just before or after retirement, for example?
+Research shows this can derail your retirement withdrawal plan.

 These potential threats are not mentioned here to induce financial fear, an unhealthy emotion when it comes to your money.
-They are here to simply suggest using past data to realistically plan your future, along with having a Plan B.
+They are here to simply suggest using past data wisely to realistically plan a safe future for living off investments.

 Financial independence and retiring early is wildly popular now, especially among those who have not yet experienced severe bear markets as adults with stock market investments.

 As we headed into late midlife with conversations about living off investments, the tech bust annihilated the Nasdaq.
 This was followed by the nasty bear market of 2008 only a few years later.
-Let’s don’t forget the accompanying horrible recession and enormous drop in the value of real estate.
+There was also the accompanying horrible recession and enormous drop in the value of real estate.

-With the income streams method of living off investments, income generating investments are made so that the cost of living is covered from this income.
+With the income streams method of living off investments, income generating investments are made so that the cost of living is covered from investment income.

 Ideally, no withdrawals from savings must be made with this strategy.